What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Start by assessing your current sales process and environment

-Before you decide on the title or person you need to hire for your first sales role, you should look at:
+Before you decide on the title or person you need to hire for your first salesperson, you should look at:

 - What skills you and other founders have

-- How successful is your current sales process is
+- How successful is your current process is

-- What you need help with the most for sales
+- What you need the most help with

-If you decide you do need to hire, you should be looking to hire a sales leader a few months before you think you will need one.
+If you decide you do need to start building a sales team, you should be looking to hire a few months before you think you will need one.

-Questions to ask before looking for your first sales hire
+Questions to ask before building a sales team

-If you or other founders are more product-focused, it might be time to start looking for a revenue or sales leader sooner rather than later.
+If you or other founders are more product-focused, it might be time to start looking for a revenue or sales leader sooner rather than later, especially in B2B sales.

-Here are the big warning signs we recommend that SaaS startups look for when deciding to make their first sales hire:
+Here are the big warning signs we recommend SaaS startups look for when deciding to transition from founder-led sales:

 - Founders start losing sight of product growth

-- Founders are losing critical deals or struggle to win because of their pitch
+- Founders are losing critical deals or struggling to win potential customers because of their pitch

 - Chris Gannon, Founder of Captivate Talent

-Okay so you probably don’t have a “sales organization” yet but you need to think about what you’re looking to get out of that first sales hire.
+Before you start hiring, you need to think about what you're looking to get out of that first sales hire.

-We see first SaaS sales hires come in two buckets:
+We see first-time SaaS sales hires coming in two buckets:

-- Either you need the first sales hire to come in and close deals immediately
+- Either you need a sales rep to come in and close customers immediately

 - Or you need the first sales hire to come in and build a strong foundation

-If you’re having trouble deciding which one is you, here’s what we recommend:
+If you're having trouble deciding which one is right for you, here's what we recommend:

-- For startups with 2-3 years of runway left, optimize for someone who could come in, build a really strong foundation, and scale, scale, scale
+- For startups with 2-3 years of runway left, experienced salespeople who could come in, build a repeatable sales process, and scale, scale, scale

-- For startups with <6 months, optimize for someone that could get in and close deals right away
+- For startups with <6 months, optimize for maybe a more junior salesperson that could get in and close deals right away

-The best hire you can make though is someone who can do the job today and in the future—someone that can build up the foundation and be around to scale.
-This taking the middle route between the two types of candidates (leader vs individual contributor).
+The best hire you can make, though, is someone who can do the job today and in the future—someone who can build up the foundation and be around to scale.
+This takes the middle route between the two types of candidates (leader vs individual contributor).

-What support can you offer your first sales leader?
+What support can you offer your first sales rep or leader?

-A good first sales hire will ask you about:
+A good first hire will ask you about:

-- What kind of systems do you have in place for sales
+- What kind of systems do you have in place for the sales cycle

-- What kind of technology are you using to support your sales process
+- What kind of technology are you using to support your sales cycle

-- What kind of budget do I have to hire people to support the sales function
+- What kind of budget do I have to hire people to support the selling function

-The less you have set up, the more you’ll need to look for a sales hire that can come in and be the person to set things up.
+The less you have set up, the more you'll need to look for a hire who can come in and be the person to set things up.

 They need real experience in building processes and implementing tools, not just using them at another company.